 Kilobits per Second (Kbps)

-A measurement of data transfer rate used in streaming to define the bitrate of audio and video.
+In streaming, the data transfer rate is measured to define the bitrate of audio and video.
 For example, 1500 Kbps means 1,500 kilobits of data are streamed every second.

 Keyframe

-A complete video frame used in compression algorithms.
+Compression algorithms use a complete video frame.
 In streaming, keyframes serve as reference points for reconstructing other frames and are essential for smooth seeking and adaptive streaming.

 Keyframe Interval